apetkau/microbial-informatics-2014/labs/mst/README.md

     ![goeburst level][lab2-2.jpg]

-2. Any of the clonal complexes found are displayed in the main window (the number showing the sequence type).
-Zooming in and out can be accomplished by right-clicking and dragging the mouse.
-Different nodes in the graph can be dragged around to change the placement.
-3. The **Groups at...** panel shows a list of all the independent clonal groups found.
+2. All the detected clusters are displayed in the main window.
+These are separated into groups and the **Groups at...** panel shows a list of all the independent groups found.
 Clicking on an entry will display a different group.
-4. The **Options** button gives a number of different options.
-In particular, selecting *High Quality* will make the image look nicer and selecting **Level Labels** will put the distance labels on each of the edges.

 ### Questions

 1. You should be able to use a similar method as in **Lab 1: Step 5** to visualize associated isolate data on the goeBURST image.
 Please do this now for the **Location** data.
 Also try this out with the other combinations of data.

 2. Re-run the goeBURST algorithm on this data at a *DLV*, *TLV*, and *Full MST* level.
-How do the results differ?
+How do the results compare?

 [Answers](Answers.md)